USA

 A Tour Through Colorado’s Canyons of the Ancients

 The Great Sage Plain, which encompasses southwest Colorado and southeast Utah, was settled between 500 and 1300 AD.
 In its heyday, it was the most densely-crowded part of the Ancestral Puebloan world.
-Today, a large portion of the area is part of Canyons of the Ancients National Monument, which is home to a staggering thousands
+Today, a large portion of the area is part of Canyons of the Ancients National Monument, home to a staggering thousands of individual

 Read More »